table of contents

-Viagra is a popular and effective oral medication for treating erectile dysfunction (ED), or the inability to get or maintain an erection sufficient for a satisfying sex life.
+Viagra (active ingredient, sildenafil) is a popular and effective oral medication for treating erectile dysfunction (ED), or the inability to get or maintain an erection sufficient for a satisfying sex life.

 Viagra side effects